-Dr. Liow is an NIH trained research neurologist who established Hawaii’s first fully integrated multidisciplinary neuroscience team of over 10 physicians and researchers serving over 25,000 clinical and over 300 research visits in 2016 from all Islands.
-His team is currently investigating ground breaking phase I-IV clinical trials like the first disease modifying drug BACE-Inhibitor for Alzheimer’s, innovative method to abort acute Seizures in phase I pharmacokinetic studies, novel method to deliver inhalational medications in Parkinson’s patients and other investigations in Stroke, Pediatric Epilepsy, Multiple Sclerosis and other neurological conditions.
+Kore Kai Liow, MD, FACP, FAAN is an NIH trained research neurologist who established Hawaii’s first fully integrated multidisciplinary neuroscience team of over 10 physicians and researchers serving over 28,000 clinical and over 300 research visits in 2017 from all Islands.
+His team is passionate about bringing groundbreaking phase I-IV research to the state like the first disease-modifying drug BACE-Inhibitor for Alzheimer’s, innovative method to abort acute Seizures in phase I pharmacokinetic studies, novel method to deliver inhalational medications in Parkinson’s patients and other investigations in Stroke, Pediatric Epilepsy, Multiple Sclerosis and other neurological conditions.

-Born in Penang Island, Malaysia and grew up in Singapore, Liow was awarded President Ronald Reagan’s Scholarship to study medicine at St George’s University in Grenada, West Indies before completing his neurology residency at the University of Utah School of Medicine and then fellowship training in Neurophysiology at NINDS, NIH (National Institutes of Health) where he started his clinical research career at NIH Clinical Center or the world’s largest research hospital located in Bethesda, Maryland.
+Born in Penang Island, Malaysia and grew up in Singapore, Liow was awarded President Ronald Reagan’s Scholarship to study medicine at St George’s University in Grenada, West Indies before completing his neurology residency at the University of Utah School of Medicine and then fellowship training in Neurophysiology at NINDS, NIH (National Institutes of Health) where he started his clinical research career at NIH Clinical Center or the world’s largest research hospital.
 He began his research looking at the effect of TMS (Transcranial Magnetic Stimulation) and how it affects cortical excitability.
-After NIH, he went on to establish and directed one of the busiest Neuroscience Center in Midwest US where he cared for patients from Kansas, Oklahoma, Colorado, Missouri and Nebraska and rose through the academic rank to Professor of Neurology at the University of Kansas Medical School.
+After NIH, he went on to establish and directed one of the busiest Neuroscience Center in US Midwest where he cared for clinical and research patients from Kansas, Oklahoma, Colorado, Missouri, and Nebraska and rose through the academic rank to Professor of Neurology at the University of Kansas Medical School.